The Biggest Life Coaching Industry Statistics for 2026

 Looking for the highlight reel?
-Here’s a quick recap of the biggest coaching statistics.
+Here are the biggest life coaching industry statistics at a glance.

 Before you enter the scene as a life coach, you might want reassurance that there are enough opportunities.

-Here’s our complete guide to life coaching industry statistics as of 2024.
-Let’s explore why life coaching is a booming industry and the caveats to building a business in it.
+Here’s our complete guide to life coaching industry statistics as of 2026.
+Let’s dig into why life coaching is a booming industry, including:

 How Big is the Global Life Coaching Industry?

-The industry is made up of 109,200 certified life coaches in the world as of 2024 and around 34,200 in the US.
-That’s more than double what the International Coaching Federation estimated just two years ago.
+The industry is made up of 122,974 certified life coaches across the world as of 2026.

 Pro Tip: If you’re into detailed market data about the life coaching industry, check out the annual report of IBISWorld.
 They predict that the coaching industry will greatly benefit from rising levels of disposable income in the coming years.